aneoconsulting/ArmoniK.Core/CONTRIBUTING.md

 # Contributing Guide

 Hi!
-We are very happy that you are interested in contributing to ArmoniK.Api.
+We are very happy that you are interested in contributing to ArmoniK.Core project.
 Before submitting your contribution, please make sure to take a moment and read through the following guide.

 ## Pull Request Process